 a fascinating variety of styles.

 The Mead-Lover's FAQ (Frequently Asked Questions) contains more information about the types of mead, ingredients, and especially methods for making mead.
-A copy of this FAQ is sent to everyone who signs up for the Mead-Lover's Digest.
+A copy of this FAQ was sent to everyone who signed up for the Mead-Lover's Digest.
+However, see the note below: The MLD shut down as of the end of 2013.
+Also, the FAQ itself is rather dated, being last revised in 2000.

 Your local homebrew or winemaking supply shop is likely to have a few books on mead-making.
 If you're going to start making mead, you'll want to read with a critical eye, and preferably read more than one source.
 Some of the books available recommend techniques and ingredients that are questionable at best.
 Here are a few books we like:

 Is mead-making strictly an amateur craft?
 No. While there aren't a lot of commercial meaderies, there are enough that you may be able to find commercial mead in a local shop or by visiting a winery/meadery.
-Click here for a directory of commercial meaderies compiled by Dan McFeeley.
+Here is an old directory of commercial meaderies compiled by Dan McFeeley.
+Note that it was last updated more than 10 years ago.

-talisman.com runs the Mead-Lover's Digest, which is an e-mail forum for mead-makers and mead-lovers to discuss all aspects of mead: recipes, ingredients, techniques, and history.
-Most of the day-to-day discussion tends to be about making mead at home.
+talisman.com ran the Mead-Lover's Digest, an e-mail forum for mead-makers and mead-lovers to discuss all aspects of mead: recipes, ingredients, techniques, and history.
+Most of the day-to-day discussion tended to be about making mead at home.

-The Digest is a non-commercial, strictly volunteer effort by/for mead folk.
+The Digest was a non-commercial, strictly volunteer effort by/for mead folk.
 It was started in September, 1992 and handled for the first 200+ issues by John Dilley.
-Dick Dunn took over in October, 1993, and continues to maintain it.
-As of November, 2010, 1500 issues of the Digest had appeared.
-A typical issue is 400 lines (15 KB).
-There are currently about 1300 subscribers.
-Distribution is worldwide.
+Dick Dunn took over in October, 1993, and continued through 2013.

 Compressed archives of past years are available here in two formats.
-For UNIX-like (Linux, Solaris, AIX, etc.) systems, or if you've got tar and gzip available, click here for .tar.gz archives.
-For MS-DOS/Windows systems or if you've got zip, click here for .zip archives.
+For Macs and UNIX-like (Linux, etc.) systems, or if you've got tar and gzip available, click here for .tar.gz archives.
+For older MS-DOS/Windows systems or if you've got zip, click here for .zip archives.
 If you have a choice, the .tar.gz archives are preferable because they're substantially smaller.
 Each file contains the digests for one year.